elixir-webrtc/ex_webrtc/guides/intro.md

 {:ok, pc} = PeerConnection.start_link(video_codecs: [codec])
 ```

-This is obviously not ideal as the remote PeerConnection might not support this particular codec.
-This tutorial will be approprietly updated once the `PeerConnection` API allows
+This is not ideal as the remote PeerConnection might not support this particular codec.
+This tutorial will be appropriately updated once the `PeerConnection` API allows
 for more in this regard.

 #### 3. Types of vidoe frames